llpeterson/direct/problem.md

 nodes together.
 We also introduced the "cloud" abstraction to represent a network without revealing all of its internal complexities.
 So we also need to address the similar problem of connecting a host to a cloud.
-This, in effect, is the problem every Internet Service Provider faces when it wants to connect a new customer to the network: how to connect one more nodes to the ISP's cloud?
+This, in effect, is the problem every Internet Service Provider (ISP) faces when it wants to connect a new customer to the network: how to connect one more nodes to the ISP's cloud?